 - Look at political ideologies such as conservatism, liberalism, socialism and nationalism

-- Examine global power politics ideas and events
+- Examine global politics and the relationship between states

 This course goes well with History, Law, Philosophy, Psychology, Sociology, Geography, Economics, Classics and English.